 Working in Crises and Conflict

-U.S. Government assistance, as mandated by policy and law, has been altered since the military coup d’état.
-Many programs have been redesigned, suspended or terminated.
-Elections support and critical, lifesaving programs that provide essential health care, increase food security, and build resilience among the Malian people have been authorized to continue.
+U.S. Government assistance, as mandated by policy and law, were altered after the military coup d’état.
+Many programs were redesigned, suspended or terminated.
+Elections support and critical, lifesaving programs that provide essential health care, increase food security, and build resilience among the Malian people are authorized to continue.

 Last updated: March 05, 2014